LuluDavid/Monopoly/README.md

 ## TODO-list

 * Add an ending scenario to the game
+* Version the used libs (not possible for three-dices, but for the rest it should be alright)
 * Implement a persistent interface to save the game on refresh (cookie uid)
 * Refactor most of the socket interface to make it more readable
 * Handle more seriously asynchronous features (the notifications come sometimes early/late for instance)